Unnati-Gupta24/Patrongo/README.md

 # patróngo
-This code contains a set of different pattern problems written in Go language
+This code contains a set of different data structure based pattern problems written in Go language
 <br><br>
 How to run?
 <br>